-Another line of modeling research is the study of spreading dynamics on networks~\cite{borge2013,porter2016}.
-Research on spreading dynamics often uses ideas from percolation theory~\cite{sahimi2023}.
-The study of spreading processes on networks includes research on social dynamics \cite{lehmann2018}, disease dynamics \cite{pastor2015}, and how they affect each other \cite{bedson2021}.
-Much work on so-called ``social contagions'' has been inspired by the many decades of work on biological contagions, although researchers argue about whether and how much social phenomena spread in a manner that resembles disease spread \cite{weng2013,lerman2016,hui2018,olsson2023,st-onge2024}.
-However, despite the differences between disease spread and the spread of information and other content, it it worthwhile to explore parallels between them.
-Whether one is considering a disease or a piece of online content, some things spread very far (i.e., they go viral) before dissipating and others die out very quickly~\cite{juul2022}.
-In some models of social phenomena, such as simplistic cascade models and anything else that takes the form of a branching process \cite{noel2012}, one can study whether the spread of content tends to magnify or contract locally as a function of time by computing branching numbers \cite{gleeson2021}, which indicate the mean number of offspring (e.g., the mean number of reposts as a function of time) of a piece of content.
+In some models of social phenomena, such as simplistic cascade models and any other models in the form of a branching process \cite{noel2012}, one can study whether the spread of content tends to magnify or contract locally as a function of time by computing branching numbers \cite{gleeson2021}, which indicate the mean number of offspring (e.g., the mean number of reposts as a function of time) of a piece of content.